avirene/CV/README.md

 ####  Desire for Innovation

 Throughout my whole career I have been learning and developing.
 I did several teacher training courses, I designed tailor-made courses for the company.
 I was also the first English teacher in the company to teach English courses as webinars back in 2010.
-I ran a project for opening the first online language learning school in the country in 2012.
+In order to intellectually challenge myself during my maternity leave, I ran a project for opening the first online language learning school in the country in 2012.

 One thing I've learned is you never stop learning, which led me to retrain as a Business Analyst and then a Software Developer.